 September is Virginia Spirits Month

-Honor the spirited traditions and history of Virginia with a visit to one of our many excellent distilleries during Virginia Spirits Month.
-See the 18th century process and learn about Washington's business acumen at George Washington's Gristmill and Distillery.
+Visit one of Virginia's many excellent distilleries during Virginia Spirits Month.
+See the 18th-century process and learn about Washington's business acumen at George Washington's Gristmill and Distillery.
 Or take a day trip to Fredericksburg to tour and taste at A. Smith Bowman Distillery.
-And a Catoctin Distillery tasting is one of our favorite things to do in Purcellville.
+And a tasting at Catoctin Distillery is one of our favorite things to do in Purcellville.

-No matter which 2019 September events in Northern Virginia your attend, we wish you great weather and a fun-filled kick-off to fall!
+No matter which 2023 September Events in Northern Virginia you attend, we wish you great weather and a fun-filled kick-off to fall!